 This has some implications for treating and preventing trauma.
 These implications seem to be supported by science, even if the model itself isn’t.

 For treating trauma, it implies that physical experiences are just as important as cognitive, verbal, or emotional ones.
 It’s important to find a therapist or friend who will not only talk you through painful memories, but also create a safe space for you to tremble and wail without shame.

 For preventing trauma, it implies that the sooner you can do such things after a stressful event, the better.
 When adrenaline is rushing and action is needed, you might push aside the instinct to let it all out.
 But remember not to put it off any longer than needed.

 Physical release is one ingredient in healing trauma, not a total cure.
 But it’s an ingredient that’s often overlooked.
-So the next time you encounter a sudden stressor, try to take Taylor Swift’s advice literally – and shake it off.
+So the next time you encounter a sudden stressor, it may help to take Taylor Swift literally – and try to shake it off.